lih/BHR/curly/doc/getting-started.md

   - libraries (`library <lib-id>`{.curly}) and packages, which we will cover a bit later

 Let's put that knowledge in practice with an exercise.
-Try running `curly -M builtins=builtins -i` to walk around the builtin library and discover the interactive environment.
+Try running `curly -M builtins=builtins -i`{.terminal} to walk around the builtin library and discover the interactive environment.
 In that environment, you can define functions and use them, just like you would in source files (we'll get to the source format in a moment).

 You can also, once in that environment, use additional commands to rummage around within the context.
-For example, try running `show builtins`{.curly}, or `meta builtins`{.curly}.
-Enter `help`{.curly} to see a list of all interactive commands, `help <cmd>`{.curly} for a description of their individual usage.
+For example, try running `show builtins`{.terminal}, or `meta builtins`{.terminal}.
+Enter `help`{.terminal} to see a list of all interactive commands, `help <cmd>`{.terminal} for a description of their individual usage.

 Hello, Curly !